GeorgeCiachir/Az-204-App-service-webapps/README.md

 ## Metrics for autoscale rules
 - **The rules are evaluated across all instances**
-- **Consider defining autoscale rules in pairs in the same autoscale condition**-
+- **Consider defining autoscale rules in pairs in the same autoscale condition**
 - **CPU Percentage** - This metric is an indication of the CPU utilization across all instances.
 A high value shows that instances are becoming CPU-bound, which could cause delays in processing client requests.
 - **Memory Percentage** - This metric captures the memory occupancy of the application across all instances.
 A high value indicates that free memory could be running low, and could cause one or more instances to fail.
 - **Disk Queue Length** - This metric is a measure of the number of outstanding I/O requests across all instances.
 A high value means that disk contention could be occurring.